Leonor March Juan

 After receiving her undergraduate degree in Biology in Colorado, USA, Joanna completed her Children’s House training in California and subsequently, her Elementary training in Bergamo, Italy.
 She has been at Madrid Montessori since 2010, first as Educational Coordinator and currently as the Dehesa’s Lead Elementary Guide.
 Prior to being at our school, Joanna worked as a Children’s House Guide for seven years at a Montessori school in San Francisco.

 Having obtained her Bachelor of Arts in Philosophy and after earning her Teacher’s degree in Elementary Education, Miren has worked as an Elementary Teacher since 2006.
-Her interest in Montessori Education was sparked two years ago and since then, she has worked as an Assistant in AMI Montessori Schools in the U.K. She has started her training to become a Montessori Elementary Guide at the MIRTC in Girona.
+Her interest in Montessori Education was sparked in 2014 and she worked as an Assistant in AMI Montessori Schools in the U.K. for two years before joining our school.
+She will complete the training to become a Montessori Elementary Guide at the MIRTC in Girona in the Summer of 2018.

 Cilda Cordova & María Chouki